When your hyper dog starts acting crazy don’t lose your cool. How can you control your dog if you can’t control yourself?

 Active extreme behavior and punishment

 Some people try to punish their dogs during periods of hyper active behavior.
 The problem with punishment is it can lead to reinforcing an avoidance response.
 Punishment can also get an appeasement play solicitation response from the dog, which will actually make the dog respond more actively.
 The increased activity is caused by putting the dog under social pressure.
 When placed under social stress the dog will try to solicit play to break the tension caused by your aggression.
-When in a state of tension and heightened arousal, active behavior is self reinforcing.
+Active behavior is self reinforcing when your dog is in a state of stress, especially when combined with a heightened level of arousal, .

-It is advisable to have equipment to deal with problems and emergencies that may arise.
-I would say that you should at least have a slip lead and food rewards for training at this time.
+It is always advisable to have equipment ready to deal with any problems and emergencies that may arise.
+I would recommend that you should at least have a slip lead and food rewards for training at this time.
 It may also be a good idea to have a retrieve toy that can double as a chew toy.

 I prefer using positive reinforcement for working through hyper active behavior problems.
 Especially when working with puppies.
 This will require having a rather high value food reward handy during times of active extreme behavior.
 If you believe only in force training, you will need a training collar and probably a light line and training tab.